heig-vd-dai-course/heig-vd-dai-course/21-http-and-curl/COURSE_MATERIAL.md

 - `deleteUser` - Delete a user

-Using a bit more advanced features of Javalin, we can validate the request body and the path parameters to ensure that the request is valid.
+Using a bit more advanced features of Javalin, we can validate the request body and the path parameters to ensure that the request is valid with the help of the `bodyValidator` and `pathParamAsClass` methods.

+These methods will check if the request body and the path parameters are valid and automatically deserialize the request body and the path parameters to the specified class.

 If not, we can throw an exception that will be handled by Javalin and will respond with the appropriate status code.

 The `createUser` method will respond with a `201` (Created) status code if successful.
-However, the method will respond with a `409` (Conflict) status code if the user already exists.
+However, the method will respond with a `409` (Conflict) status code if the user already exists by their email address.

 Now let's implement the auth domain.
 Start by creating a new directory `src/main/java/ch/heigvd/auth` and a new file `AuthController.java`: